jimregan/notes/_drafts/2026-01-20-chatgpt-reel-notes.md

 ## Line-by-line translation

 **B*szó személyiségek**

 F*cked-up personalities

-**Na most én nem vagyok orvos, de biztos vagyok benne, hogy mindenkinek a személyiségén látszik, hogy milyen szexből született (*fogant).**
+**Na most én nem vagyok orvos, de biztos vagyok benne, hogy mindenkinek a személyiségén látszik, hogy milyen szexből született (fogant).**

-Now, I’m not a doctor, but I’m sure you can tell from everyone’s personality what kind of sex they were born from (*conceived from).
+Now, I’m not a doctor, but I’m sure you can tell from everyone’s personality what kind of sex they were born from (conceived from).

 **Mármint, hogy ilyen kedves, szerelmes szeretkezésből, vagy ilyen durvább, ilyen békülősből.**

 I mean, whether it was from some sweet, loving lovemaking, or a rougher kind, like make-up sex.

 **Például van egy főnököm, aki biztos vagyok benne, hogy ilyen manipulatív, békülős, de igazából ilyen gyűlölet-szexből született.**

 For example, I have a boss who I’m sure was born from this manipulative make-up sex, but really more like hate sex.

 **Vagy van ilyen ismerősöm is, aki biztos vagyok benne, hogy valamilyen drog befolyása alatt.**

 Or I also have an acquaintance who I’m sure was conceived under the influence of some kind of drug.

 **De olyan is van, ahol látszik, hogy apa öt órát késett a randiról, és emiatt már az egész ilyen nagyon szar hangulatban telt.**

 And there are cases where you can tell the dad was five hours late for the date, and because of that the whole thing happened in a really shitty mood.

 **De biztos, hogy olyan is van, ahol ilyen domina szitu volt az egész, hogy valakivel végig ordibáltak, de ilyen nagyon csúnya szavakat, meg köpködősen.**

 And there are definitely ones where the whole thing was a dominatrix-type situation, where someone was being screamed at the entire time, with really nasty words, and spitting and all.

----

 ## Vocabulary